gkouros/pandora-2015-pcb-manufacturing-tutorial/README.md

-# pandora-pcb-manufacturing-tutorial
+# P.A.N.D.O.R.A 2015 Hardware Wiki
-Tutorial about the PCB manufacturing method developed by PANDORA 2015 members
+P.A.N.D.O.R.A Hardware Tutorials, Wikis and Guides